MicrosoftDocs/azure-dev-docs/articles/jenkins/pipeline-with-github-and-docker.md

 ---
-title: Tutorial - Create a development pipeline in Azure with Jenkins
+title: Tutorial - Create a Jenkins pipeline using GitHub and Docker
-description: Tutorial - In this tutorial, you learn how to create a Jenkins virtual machine in Azure that pulls from GitHub on each code commit and builds a new Docker container to run your app.
+description: Learn how to create a Jenkins virtual machine in Azure that pulls from GitHub on each code commit and builds a new Docker container to run your app.
 keywords: jenkins, azure, devops, pipeline, cicd, docker ms.topic: tutorial ms.date: 03/27/2017
 ---

-# Tutorial: Create a development infrastructure on a Linux VM in Azure with Jenkins, GitHub, and Docker
+# Tutorial: Create a Jenkins pipeline using GitHub and Docker

 To automate the build and test phase of application development, you can use a continuous integration and deployment (CI/CD) pipeline.
 In this tutorial, you create a CI/CD pipeline on an Azure VM including how to: